HexedAgain/GameOfLife/README.md

 Set number of rows and columns, update the grid, toggle cell liveness manually and then hit the play button

 ### Near Future Plans
-- Address an issue with the modal bottom sheet where it does not scroll properly to bottom input field when focussed
 - Tidy up the UI (and fix the grid measurement, currently pretty bad)
 - Add ability to randomise cell liveness as opposed to manually updating the grid
 - Display the duration of the previous game (number of steps)